Erbology

 How else are poppy seeds and poppy seed oil used?

 You might know poppy seeds best as a culinary ingredient.
-They make a frequent appearance in breads, cakes, cereals and more, and serve as a popular topping for dinner rolls.
-Alternatively, you might have tried lemon and poppy seed cake.
+They make a frequent appearance in breads, cakes, cereals and more, and serve as a popular topping for dinner rolls in the UK and US.
+Alternatively, you might have tried lemon and poppy seed cake, supposedly one of the great Paul Hollywood's favourites!

 Some types can be used as a cooking oil, however we don’t recommend heating our Organic Poppy Seed Oil.
 This is because the cold-pressing process we use keeps in all the healthy nutrients (which would be degraded by cooking).
 Unrefined oils like ours also generally have a lower smoking point.

 Outside of the kitchen, these little seeds are also regularly used to make soap, paint and varnish.
-The oil also makes a very good moisturizer for the skin.
+The oil also makes a very good moisturiser for the skin.

 Where do poppies grow today?